 El Greco has accomplished this magic in a few skims of paint, deft, hardly thinking.
 It comes naturally and without labour, just the instinct of a real master draughtsman, sublime painting and drawing at one and the same time - they are inseparable.
 Over four long centuries later, David Hockney (who Nicholas Cullinan alleges is one of the most internationally respected and renowned artists alive today, which may even be true in a literal sense) painted this:

-It says as much about the state of modern painting as David Hockney, but even so, no master draughtsman would paint so badly.
+It says as much about the state of modern painting as it does about David Hockney, but even so, no master draughtsman would paint so badly.
 You'd be bound see at least something of this 'master draughtsmanship' express itself in paint - no artist could help it - but there's nothing there at all.
 The eyes, the mouth, the nose, the ears, the whole face just nothing.
 This repulsive dead picture hardly even looks like Barry Humphries.

 To be fair, this is not amongst David's best efforts (although he has produced many like it).
 Like Paul McCartney, he's done better.
 I accept that paintings like Portrait of an Artist (Pool with Two Figures) from 1972 are culturally significant and not without beauty, and that was his time - the 1970s - as McCartney's was the 1960s.
 And now they should disappear.
 They won't as long as there's still more money and fame to be had, and in Dave's case, as long as people in senior positions keep saying things like "one of the most brilliant draftsmen of all time" (in this example Dr Chris Stephens, former head of displays at the Tate, who surely knows better).

-I think it's draughtsman by the way, not draftsman - draughtswoman will do as well.
+I think it's draughtsman, not draftsman.
+Draughtswoman will do as well.